• Menu

 Shop for Tequila – photo by 1259483 Pixabay

-Tequila is one of Mexico’s most famous exports and made from blue agave plants around Guadalajara.
+Tequila is one of Mexico’s most famous exports and is made from blue agave plants around Guadalajara.

 Visit the two outlets of Nuestros Dulces to purchase local Tequila at: